Lipen/discrete-math-course/typst/hw1.typ

 + $A subset.eq B iff power(A) subset.eq power(B)$

 *Part (b):*
-Prove the following set identities using both Venn diagrams and symbolic reasoning:
+Prove the following identities using both Venn diagrams and symbolic reasoning:
 + $(A without B) union (B without A) = (A union B) without (A inter B)$
 + De Morgan's laws: $overline(A union B) = overline(A) inter overline(B)$ and $overline(A inter B) = overline(A) union overline(B)$
 + $A subset.eq B$ if and only if $A inter B = A$ if and only if $A union B = B$